 This position involves tutoring children, generally ages 5-16, after school and helping them with their homework.
 This is a great opportunity for high school students who need community service hours!

 This position is short-term and sporadic work at our events, such as our float in the Annual Christmas Parade, our Christmas Party and putting on other events for Easter, Halloween, Domestic Violence Awareness month and more.
 We are also happy to host volunteer groups for special projects, such as dinners at the shelter and corporate Days of Caring.

 This position involves attending community and agency fairs, where you will table and educate different groups about the services Help Now offers, usually alongside a Help Now staff member.

-This job involves answering the phones on either the domestic assault or sexual assault 24-hour crisis lines or interacting with victims.
-It may also include performing shelter intakes over the phone.
-IMPORTANT: Since advocacy means direct interaction with clients, this position requires 30 hours of training before commencement!
+This job involves answering the phones on the domestic assault 24-hour crisis lines or interacting with victims.
+It may also include performing shelter intakes over the phone. *IMPORTANT: Since advocacy means direct interaction with clients, this position requires 30 hours of training before commencement!

 This position requires assisting one of our counselors with an evening support group for our residents.